b-yond-infinite-network/amaze-us/dataengineering/challenge-2/README.md

 ```

 5. Create a threading script with the following rules

     a.
-Yuo must create a module containing the main threading running logic of the workers
+Create a module containing the main threading running logic of the workers

     b.
 Call that module into a script where you will run your threads

 ## Bonus round: